Inbibo/adonisfx_docs/docs/maya/ribbon.md

 To create an AdnRibbonMuscle deformer within a Maya scene, the following inputs must be provided:

 - **Attachments (A)**: Attachment anchors to which the simulated muscle will be attached to.
-Any transform node can be used (e.g. bones, locators, meshes, etc).
+Any transform node can be used (e.g. joints, locators, meshes, etc).
 This input is optional and unlimited.
 - **Muscle Geometry (M)**: Mesh that the AdnRibbonMuscle deformer will be applied to.

 > [!NOTE]